Neurointerventions in crime prevention: an ethical analysis

 David Birks is a Senior Research Fellow in Legal and Political Philosophy at the University of Kiel, and an Early Career Research Fellow at the Oxford Research Centre for the Humanities (TORCH).
 He previously worked on the Neurointerventions in Crime Prevention project, while he was a Junior Fellow in Legal and Political Philosophy at the University of Oxford and a Junior Research Fellow at Kellogg College.

 Jonathan Pugh is a Research Fellow in Applied Moral Philosophy.
 After finishing his DPhil in 2014, he worked on the Neurointerventions in Crime Prevention project until late 2016.
 His research interests lie primarily in issues concerning personal autonomy in practical ethics, particularly topics pertaining to informed consent.
 He has also written on the ethics of stem cell research, genetic modification, and conservatism in value theory.
-In Feb 2017 he will begin a Wellcome Trust funded project on the ethics of Deep Brain Stimulation.
+In Feb 2017 he began a Wellcome Trust funded project on the ethics of Deep Brain Stimulation.

 Lisa Forsberg is a Research Assistant on the project ‘Neurointerventions in Crime Prevention: An Ethical Analysis’.
 Her work has mainly examined different legal regimes under which anti-libidinal interventions may be provided to sex offenders.
 Lisa is also a doctoral student at the Centre of Medical Law and Ethics, King’s College London, working on a project entitled ‘Determining the Lawfulness of Procedures at the Margins of Medicine: Treatment, Enhancement, and the Power of Professional Judgement’.
 Lisa’s general research interests lie at the intersection of practical philosophy and medical and criminal law.
 She is particularly interested in issues relating to autonomy/consent and medical decision-making, controversial medical procedures, and organ transplantation.